zalyoung/gitlab-handbook/content/handbook/finance/procurement/_index.md

 On a quarterly basis, the Procurement team will meet with business stakeholders in each department to review a rolling 12 month list of renewals, focusing on the upcoming 2 quarters.
 This list is pulled from Zip and Coupa.
 The list should be reviewed and prioritized with the business owners.
 The renewal process should start at least 90 days ahead of the renewal date providing ample time to review the terms and decide:

 - Are there any additional security requirements for the vendor?
+- Has our sanctions screening tool, Risk Rate, detected any potential matches since the vendor was originally onboarded?
+- Has the anticorruption risk profile changed?
 - Has the vendor had an RFP for pricing in last 3 years?
 - Do we want to terminate or reduce spend and need to proactively notify per the contract?
 - Do we want to change any terms of our contract?